wkumari/draft-wkumari-opsawg-sdi/README.md

    issues - for example, in the terminal server case, the console port connection could be easily snooped.

-   This document layers security onto existing auto-install solutions to provide a secure method to initially configure new devices.
-It is optimized for simplicity, both for the implementor and the operator;
-   it is explicitly not intended to be an "all singing, all dancing" fully featured system for managing installed / deployed devices, nor is it intended to solve all use-cases - rather it is a simple targeted solution to solve a common operational issue where the
+   This document layers security onto existing auto-install solutions (one example of which is [Cisco_AutoInstall]) to provide a secure method to initially configure new devices.
+It is optimized for simplicity, both for the implementor and the operator; it is explicitly not intended to be a fully featured system for managing installed / deployed devices, nor is it intended to solve all use- cases - rather it is a simple targeted solution to solve a common operational issue where the network device has been delivered, fibre laid (as appropriate) but there is no trusted member of the operator's staff to perform the initial configuration.
+This solution